bradcfisher/finch4alice/index.md

 - You are now ready to try running your test project.
 Click the `Run` button and you should see the LED in the nose of your Finch turn red for two seconds, then turn off.

+## Bundled example projects

-> More example projects can be found in the [examples](examples) subfolder.
+> More example projects can be found in the [examples](https://github.com/bradcfisher/finch4alice/examples) subfolder.

 ## How it works

 Alice 3 doesn't directly provide an extension mechanism for adding additional functionality such as access to external libraries or jars from within the Alice editor itself.

 To work around this, Finch 4 Alice causes the Java runtime to load a custom Jar file into the class path before the other Alice classes are loaded.
-Due to the way that the Java class loader works, classes found earlier in the class path will override classes of the same name that are found later (that is, a first-come-first-served policy).
+Due to the way that the Java class loader works, classes found earlier in the class path will override classes of the same name that are found later (that is, it utilizes a first-come-first-served policy).

 The Jar generated by Finch 4 Alice contains a replacement version of the `org.lgna.story.STransport` class within Alice which all "transport" objects (for example Automobile or Boat) are subclasses of.
 Not counting inherited methods or properties, the implementation of that class within Alice itself is pretty minimal, consisting of a constructor and a single property.
-That simplicity made it an ideal target for adding additional methods to.
+That simplicity made it an ideal target for adding the additional methods to communicate with a Finch.

 One may wonder "Why not add a new type of object within Alice to represent a Finch?"
 In one word: Complexity.
 Due to how the Alice code is currently structured, adding an additional object type that could be selected from within the UI would have had far-reaching implications in terms of the number of classes that would need to be patched.
 In the interests of promoting [Occam's razor](https://en.wikipedia.org/wiki/Occam's_razor) and the principle of simplicity, we chose to take a simpler route.
 Specifically, it was easier to reason about what was needed to accomplish the task and get on with playing around with a Finch from within Alice :)